isaacwen01/DH110/Assignments/A08/README.md

 ## Wireframe and graphic design element variation

 After finalizing my personas, I began to create wireframes that represented the key screens of my website redesign.
-These were drawn by hand on pro-create and focused on the layout and information heiarchy of the website, not so much the aesthetics.
+These were drawn by hand on pro-create and focused on the layout and information hierarchy of the website, not so much the aesthetics.
 This could be seen as a "rough draft" of what the final product could potentially become.

 Wireframes:

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FFiP5xIDKEKWrtnXJAAugWU%2FDH-110-Project%3Fnode-id%3D213%253A15634" allowfullscreen></iframe>

-From there, I began workin on revising the interface design of the website.
+From there, I began working on revising the interface design of the website.
 Good interface design categorizes the website’s current information into more digestible chunks that will give the user a high-level overview of the process.
 It also hides less relevant information and visually guides the user to follow a certain path that will allow them to easily apply for/renew a permit or license.
 Before deciding on a final design, I made several variations on typography, shape (specifically the roundness of buttons/elements), and color.

 Design Variations: